Diabetes: Understanding Carbohydrates, Fats, and Protein

-Carbohydrates are the main source of fuel for the body.
-Carbohydrates raise blood sugar.
-Many people think carbohydrates are only found in pasta or bread.
-But carbohydrates are actually in many kinds of foods:
+Carbohydrates (carbs) are the main source of fuel for the body.
+They raise blood sugar.
+Many people think carbohydrates are only in pasta or bread.
+But carbohydrates are in many kinds of foods.
+Carbs include:

-Sugars occur naturally in foods such as fruit, milk, honey, and molasses.
-Sugars can also be added to many foods, from cereals and yogurt to candy and desserts.
+Sugars.These are naturally in foods such as fruit, milk, honey, and molasses.
+Sugars can also be added to many foods.
+They may be added to cereals and yogurt to candy and desserts.
 Sugars raise blood sugar.

-Starches are found in bread, cereals, pasta, and dried beans.
-They’re also found in corn, peas, potatoes, yam, acorn squash, and butternut squash.
-Starches also raise blood sugar.
+Starches.
+These are in bread, cereals, pasta, and dried beans.
+They’re found in corn, peas, potatoes, yam, acorn squash, and butternut squash.
+Starches raise blood sugar.

-Fiber is found in foods such as vegetables, fruits, beans, and whole grains.
+Fiber.
+This is in foods such as vegetables, fruits, beans, and whole grains.
 Unlike other carbs, fiber isn’t digested or absorbed.
 So it doesn’t raise blood sugar.
 In fact, fiber can help keep blood sugar from rising too fast.
-It also helps keep blood cholesterol at a healthy level.
+It helps keep blood cholesterol at a healthy level.